 The supply air shall be delivered by an air handling plant, and the exhaust air shall be extracted by a discharge air fan, if possible from the vicinity of the heat and odour sources (above the stove, the tipping frying pan etc.) and conveyed to the open air.

-2.8.4 Galley ventilation in combined recirculation / discharge air mode air handling plant, while part of the exhaust air should be extracted by a discharge air plant.
+Galley ventilation in combined recirculation / discharge air mode

+The supply air should be delivered to the galley by an air handling plant, while part of the exhaust air should be extracted by a discharge air plant.